ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Deprecating instructions that are part of an existing conformance group can be done by defining a
 new conformance group for the newly deprecated instructions, and defining a new conformance group
-to supercede the existing conformance group containing the instructions, where the new conformance
+to supersede the existing conformance group containing the instructions, where the new conformance
 group includes the existing one and excludes the deprecated instruction group.

 For example, if deprecating an instruction in an existing hypothetical group called "example", two new groups